1031 Vermont Street - Lawrence - Kansas - 66044 - USA

 Märklin

 (a.k.a.
 Marklin or Maerklin).
-Märklin is a German toy manufacturer that has been in business for a very long time.
+Märklin is a German toy manufacturer that has been in business for a very long time (150 years in 2009).
 Märklin has produced toys varying from dolls to steam engines to spinning tops, but it is best known for its toy trains.
 Märklin has produced many different scales over the years (Z, H0, 00, 0, I, II, III, V), but H0 is probably the most popular worldwide.
 Märklin H0 trains are the nicest, most durable and collectable trains one can find.
 Märklin H0 runs on a 3-rail AC system; no problems with loops in a layout, easy wiring, and endless hours of maintenance free enjoyment.
-Engines from other brands are usually not compatible with the Märklin system, unless you perform major surgery on them.
-Most cars though, can be made compatible by simply changing their wheel sets.
-Märklin was one of the first model railroad companies to step into the digital world, and they have come a long way.
-Currently I am building a digital layout operated by the latest digital gadgets.
-It will soon be a "must-see".
+Märklin was one of the first model railroad companies to step into the digital world (1985) and they have come a long way since.

 LGB